Financial-Times/origami-build-service/README.md

   * `NODE_ENV`: The environment to run the application in.
 One of `production`, `development` (default), or `test` (for use in automated tests).
   * `PORT`: The port to run the application on.
-  * `AWS_ACCESS_KEY_ID`: An AWS key with access to the AWS S3 bucket which stores archived responses.
-  * `AWS_SECRET_ACCESS_KEY`: An AWS secret with access to the AWS S3 bucket which stores archived responses.

 ### Required in Heroku